cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 the ICON climate model.
 I was leading the PRACE Training work package for three years, and I am active in CSC's user training.
 I
 contribute each year to several courses on parallel programming, GPU programming etc. I acted as a judge in ISC21 SCC, and I was the main technical advisor for CSC's IndySCC teams in 2022 and 2023, as well as for the SCC team in 2024.

+In my free time I enjoy running, skiing and reading.
+My real passion music, I play guitar in several bands and I love it loud.

 ### Dr. Jussi Heikonen